 William G. Bishop III, CIA Lifetime Achievement Award

-The Institute's Board of Directors formally established the William G. Bishop III, CIA Lifetime Achievement Award in December 2004 to recognize individual members who, through a lifetime of accomplishments and dedication to The Institute, have impacted the practice of internal auditing, advanced the awareness of The IIA, and inspired professionals around the world to make a difference in our profession and in the organizations we serve.
+The William G. Bishop III, CIA Lifetime Achievement Award was established to recognize individual members who, through a lifetime of accomplishments and dedication to The IIA, have impacted the practice of internal auditing, advanced the awareness of The IIA, and inspired professionals around the world to make a difference in our profession and in the organizations we serve.

 Victor Z. Brink Award for Distinguished Service

-The Victor Z. Brink Award for Distinguished Service was established to recognize individuals who, over time, have given unusual and outstanding service to the profession of internal auditing through participation in the activities of The IIA.
+The Victor Z. Brink Award for Distinguished Service was established to recognize individuals who, over time, have given extraordinary service to the profession of internal auditing through participation in the activities of The IIA.

 Bradford Cadmus Memorial Award